 Chart of the Week – Update | The Funding Tap Is Running for Autonomous Vehicle Startups, but When Will the Technology Be Ready for Mass Public Rollout?

 The above companies, though, aren’t the only ones that have skin in the autonomous vehicle game.
-With the recent IPO mania around Uber and Lyft, investors have renewed interest in driverless cars, especially as both companies have stated that autonomous technology is key to their long-term strategies.
+With Lyft and Uber removing the covers behind their financials, investors have renewed interested in driverless cars, especially as both companies have stated that driverless technology is key part of their long-term strategy.
 Lyft disclosed in its S-1 filing that it has a partnership with Aptiv and is heavily investing in a Level 5 Engineering Center.
-Uber has echoed the same sentiments and recently received $1 billion in capital for its Advanced Technologies Group, which will be used to accelerate the development and commercialization of automated ridesharing services.
-Both companies are racing to roll out robo-taxis that would revolutionize the ridesharing industry.
+Uber has echoed the same sentiments, creating an Advanced Technologies Group (“ATG”) in April 2019, after receiving $1.0 billion in capital, to accelerate the development and commercialization of automated ridesharing services.
+Both companies are racing to roll out robo-taxis that could ultimately crawl them out of the red.

 While popular belief may proclaim that driverless cars are imminent, the reality is that the sector is still in its infant stages when it comes to mass adoption of driverless cars.
 We dig into some of the hurdles the sector will have to overcome first before wider public release of its autonomous car capabilities: